 The SME is notified of the receipt of the ADDTS Reserve action frame from the AP.
 This primitive solicits the SME to participate in the AP initiated TS Setup procedure.

-The SME should operate according to the procedures defined in 10.4.4.2 (AP initiated TS Setup).
+The SME should operate according to the procedures defined in Error!
+Reference source not found.
+(AP initiated TS Setup).

-6.3.26.aa12 MLME-ADDTSCOMPLETE.request
+6.3.26.aa12 MLME-ADDTSRESERVE. response

 6.3.26.aa12.1 Function

-This primitive request is used by a non-AP STA to indicate to the HC the completion of a TS that has been setup in response to a higher layer protocol.
+This primitive request is used by a non-AP STA to indicate to the HC the completion of an AP initiatedTS setup procedure.

 6.3.26.aa12.2 Semantics of the service primitive